 This year my children are 6 and 4 and the Christmas magic and belief is all still in tact (I think), but I’m not sure how long it will be till the eldest stops believing.
 So this year I want to make it as magical as possible and enjoy as many Christmas activities and events as we can before they get too old and too wise.

-1. Light switch on
+1. Watch a Christmas light switch on

 2. Book advent calendar